WizUI/WuiDom/README.md

 (see above for creating the first WuiDom object in your code!).
 Here we create an input tag (could just as easily be a 'div' or 'button'.)

-WUI reads the options object next, and creating a child text-node based on the user-supplied 'text' option, in this case using 'Example' for the text.
+[WizUI] reads the options object next, and creating a child text-node based on the user-supplied 'text' option, in this case using 'Example' for the text.
 It then applies the style and class name.
-Finally, WUI will add each attribute specified by the keys in the 'attr' object.
+Finally, [WizUI] will add each attribute specified by the keys in the 'attr' object.
 The resulting HTML markup can be seen below:

 ```html